cloudmesh-community/book/chapters/container/docker-local.md

 Installation for Ubuntu
 -----------------------

-In order to instal Docker community edition for Ubuntu, you first have to register the repository from where you can download it.
+In order to install Docker community edition for Ubuntu, you first have to register the repository from where you can download it.
 This can be achieved as follows: